DaytripperTX/VisibilityFixMod/README.md

 ## 🔧 Configuration

-When the game is run with the mod for the first time, a config file will be created here:
+When the game is run with the mod for the first time, a config file will be createdin the games `Mods` folder.
-`<game folder>/Mods/VisibilityFixConfig.json`

 You can modify the following settings: